By Tammy Whitacre email@example.com

 Pullen rallied the men, splitting them into three groups — one group cleared brush and trees, and behind them was the second group that began preparing the 6-foot pathway.
 The third was right behind laying the trail down with stone and topping it with stone dust.
 Only what was necessary was cleared from the path, Harder said, and crews were careful not to disturb anything they didn’t need to in order to preserve the wilderness aspect of the section of trail.
 The work wasn’t exactly foreign to Harder’s “good ol’ country boys” who have cut up a few trees for firewood throughout the years.
 But he also boasts a talented crew — builders, masons and electric experts — he hired for the talents they have.

-Page 2 of 3 - “I think that’s why we’re such a successful crew,” Harder said of his town highway department.
+“I think that’s why we’re such a successful crew,” Harder said of his town highway department.
 “I’ve surrounded myself with talented people.”

 The project became one of teamwork, with help crossing town lines to get the job done.